It’s National Apprenticeship week once again, and this year we’re taking time to celebrate our on-site engineers.

-Ewan is looking forward to completing college and achieving his Higher National Certificate and eventually his Higher National Diploma, and has no qualms about continuing his career progression with Howard Civil Engineering: ‘Howards have offered me so much support throughout my apprenticeship and I’m certain that if I am unsure about any aspect of a project, there will always be someone who is more than happy to help me understand.’
+Ewan has recently completed his Level 3 Apprenticeship.
+He is looking forward to completing college and achieving his Higher National Certificate, and eventually his Higher National Diploma, and has no qualms about continuing his career progression with Howard Civil Engineering: ‘Howards have offered me so much support throughout my apprenticeship and I’m certain that if I am unsure about any aspect of a project, there will always be someone who is more than happy to help me understand.’

 Commenting on Ewan’s time here at Howard Civil Engineering, Project Manager Darren Malone said, 'Since starting his career with us at Howard Civil Engineering, Ewan has demonstrated a strong work ethos and a desire to learn and to progress as an engineer.
 In the past year, he has developed both his experience and knowledge and shown that not only is he able to work alongside senior engineers but he also excels when working independently, which is quite challenging.
 We are over the moon with Ewan's progress and can't wait to see how he taked the next few years of his apprenticeship in his stride.'

 Follow the journeys of our other apprentices as they train their way to full-time employment here!

 of our engineers have HNC qualifications

 of our managers have a minimum of 5 day SMSTS training